 DB Writeback

-The algorithm runs as a job in this mode, writing certain columns from its primary results directly to designated node properties within the database for permanent storage.
-Any statistical summaries from the execution are also included with the job.
+The algorithm runs as a job in this mode, writing certain columns from its primary results directly to designated node properties within the database for permanent storage, and statistical summaries saved to the job when available.
 This allows data to be readily accessible for future queries or analyses.

 params: {